This article first appeared in the October 2010 eNewsletter.

 PXE International wanted to advance patient interests as its first priority in translational research and delivery of healthcare for all those affected around the world.
 Patenting of the ABCC6 gene was simply a method to help us do that more effectively.
 Even in early negotiations, the University wanted to know why PXE International was not charging a great deal of money to laboratories that wanted to perform genetic testing.
 PXE International explained that if they charged small amounts of money ($100 for a lifetime license to use the gene, for example), then there would be no cost passed on to people who need the PXE test.
 If the University held the rights to the patent, they would likely charge the testing labs a large license fee, and then the testing lab would pass that cost on to the patients.

-Does being the patent holder mean PXE International is controlling all access to the ABCC6 gene?
+PXE International doesn’t control all access to the ABCC6 gene

-No and no. PXE International does not interfere with any PXE research.
-It in fact supports, funds and enables the research - ~$20 million since 1995.
+PXE International does not interfere with any PXE research.
+It in fact supports, funds and enables the research - ~$30 million since 1995.
 Since PXE International never used the patent to deny access, and it has always enjoyed open access, the ruling makes no difference.
 In the years since PXE International has held the patent, there have been more than 400 research projects on the gene resulting in published papers.
 Research on PXE is open and unfettered.

-Does PXE International support Myriad Genetics in their patent lawuit regarding the BRCA1 and BRCA2 genes?
+PXE International did not support Myriad Genetics in their patent lawsuit regarding the BRCA1 and BRCA2 genes?

-No, it does not.
 CEO Sharon Terry is also CEO of Genetic Alliance, a disease umbrella organization.
-Genetic Alliance is spearheading a campaign called Free the Data, along with a number of other organizations.
-This campaign is giving women the tools to share their variants, so that the open database can be built.
+Genetic Alliance spearheaded a campaign called Free the Data, along with a number of other organizations.
+This campaign gave women the tools to share their variants, so that the open database can be built.

-Not at all.
-PXE International actually enables, subsidizes and supports patient access to genetic testing around the world because of the gene patent.
-Please see our webpage and bulletin on genetic testing.
+PXE International enables, subsidizes, and supports patient access to genetic testing around the world because of the gene patent.
+Please see our webpage and bulletin on genetic testing [find and edit and replace].
 PXE International offers free genetic counseling and enables access to testing.

-Sharon Terry is also CEO of Genetic Alliance, a network of 10,000 organizations, including 1,200 disease advocacy organizations.
-What does Genetic Alliance say about gene patenting?
+Sharon Terry is also CEO of Genetic Alliance, a network of 10,000 organizations, including 2000 disease advocacy organizations.

 You can read Genetic Alliance´s position on gene patenting on their website at: http://www.geneticalliance.org/sites/default/files/pressreleasearchive/AmicusBriefPatentingRelease.pdf